hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/_examples/header.md

            # ... code that raises FileNotFoundError ...
    ```

-5. **Fixtures (if needed):** The example demonstrates how fixtures could be used, but if your file doesn't use functions that require fixtures, you don't need them.
+5. **Fixtures (if needed):** The example demonStartes how fixtures could be used, but if your file doesn't use functions that require fixtures, you don't need them.

 **How to Run the Tests:**